Trump White House Reportedly Discussing Middle East Peace Plan With Evangelical Leaders

 Earlier this week, a group of Evangelical leaders met with Trump’s Middle East envoy Jason Greenblatt.
 Pastor Paula White, Pastor Jentezen Franklin, Pastor John Hagee, and author Joel Rosenberg were all reportedly present.
 Although off-the-record, the meeting was not secret, and many of the attendees have shared their thoughts about it on social media.

 One of the publication’s sources said that several of the leaders seemed somewhat upset with the Trump administration’s peace plan.
 Namely, they were upset about the possibility of Palestinians being given a capital in parts of the city of East Jerusalem.
-Trump’s Middle East envoy Jason Greenblatt was reportedly unfazed by their concerns, and downplayed them arguing that in order for there to be an actual peace plan both sides need to benefit, and make compromises.
+Trump’s Middle East envoy Jason Greenblatt was reportedly unfazed by their concerns and downplayed them arguing that in order for there to be an actual peace plan both sides need to benefit, and make compromises.

 “They didn’t give many details about the plan but they wanted to hear concerns and red lines and answer questions the Evangelical leaders had,” Axios‘ source said.